-Is Mineral Water Healthier Than Regular Tap Water?
+Is Mineral Water Healthy?

-Sparkling water is definitely having its moment (Spindrift, LaCroix, Bubly—the list goes on).
-But what about mineral water?
-What even is mineral water?
 Turns out, there's a legit definition behind mineral water and even some potential health perks.
 We dug in to answer all of your questions (even the ones you didn't know you had) about mineral water to find out what it is, if it's healthy and where to find it.

 According to the FDA, mineral water must come from a natural, protected, underground source.
 In order to qualify, it has to deliver minerals and trace elements—naturally.
-Mineral water may be still or sparkling; its key differentiator from other waters, is that the minerals found inside can't be added.
+Mineral water may be still or sparkling; its key differentiator from other waters is that the minerals found inside can't be added.

-They sound similar—but they're not the same.
-As per the FDA definitions, spring water must come from an underground source that flows naturally to the surface.
+While similar, as per the FDA definitions, spring water must come from an underground source that flows naturally to the surface.
 Spring water can be collected from where it rises to the surface, or can be tapped below the ground—so long as the water's natural flow isn't disrupted in the process of tapping it.

 Mineral water also comes from an underground source, but it differs from spring water in that it has to consistently deliver a minimum proportion of naturally occurring minerals and other trace elements.
 Some mineral waters may be labeled as having "low" or "high" mineral content, but so long as they fall within the mineral-content threshold defined by the FDA, both qualify as mineral water.